-To the people of India, Government of India has provided various components of redressal mechanisms to receive compensation for wrongs done to them w.r.t their rights provided by the latter.
+To the people of India, the Government of India has provided various components of redressal mechanisms to receive compensation for wrongs done to them w.r.t their rights provided by the latter.
 The components of redressal mechanism is an important segment in Indian polity and governance for the UPSC civil services syllabus.

 - Lok Pal